Plumsail/forms-docs/SharePoint/designer/controls.rst

+.. title:: Controls in Plumsail Forms for SharePoint

 .. meta::
-   :description: Information about controls and their properties
+   :description: Information about controls, such as Text, Image, HTML, Button, Ink Sketch, DataTable, Likert and List or Library, and their properties that you can configure on a form

 Controls in Plumsail Forms for SharePoint
 ==================================================